Oculoplastic and Orbital Surgery

 Application Process

 Fellowships normally run from July 1st to June 30th for a 2 year period, commencing in odd years.
 Decisions are made through the matching process of the SF Matching Program (SFmatch.org).
 A personal interview is required.
-Applications are due on July 15th of the year prior to commencing the fellowship.
+Please follow the SF match application timetable.